 - Get VersionType from Behance (opens in new tab)

 A condensed sans-serif font, VersionType was created by senior designer Victor Coreas.
 "It is meant to be playful and very loose," he comments.
 The typeface includes a full set of upper and lower case letters, numbers and special characters, and it's free for personal and non-profit use.

+Created by Claire Joines, Billy is another font made from the designer's own handwriting.
 It's free for personal and non-profit use (although attribution or a thank you would be nice); if you want to use it commercially, get in touch with Claire.
 She'll normally ask for attribution and a small donation.

 46. Happy Fox